 Interviewees must agree to participate.
 But to do so they need to know what the project is about and what you intend to do with the audio-video recording and with their words.
 Will future researchers have access to the recordings?
 Ethics is a lot about diffusion.
 The written consent form (see example) has been the traditional means of ensuring that informed consent is respected.
 At COHDS, our consent forms are right-of-use agreements rather than copyright agreements.
 This is an important distinction.
 We recommend that the consent forms should be designed so as the interviewer and the interviewee both have to sign it.
 It is also good practice to sign two copies, leaving one copy with the interviewee.
 The signing of the consent form often occurs at the outset, before the audio or video recorder is turned on.
-But it is good to return to the consent form at the end, to insure that the interviewee is still comfortable with her or his choices.
+But it is good to return to the consent form at the end, to ensure that the interviewee is still comfortable with her or his choices.
 Increasingly, oral historians are going beyond the consent form, exploring new ways of negotiating ongoing consent.

 Revisiting the past may prove deeply emotional or distressing for participants.
 Researchers’ experiences of listening to these stories may also prove painful.
 The publication, reinterpretation and dissemination of participants’ stories may also be an upsetting experience.
-To address these issues, oral historians should consider what resources are available from area social workers, counsellors and pyschologists ( be it a help-line, community support, or access to a university counsellor).
+To address these issues, oral historians should consider what resources are available from area social workers, counsellors and psychologists (be it a helpline, community support, or access to a university counsellor).
 This contact information can be attached to the interviewee’s copy of the consent form, as a matter of normal practice.
 No stigma is therefore attached to this.
 Researchers may also consider the ways in which their methodology might provide additional support to participants.
 Multi-session interviews, for example, insure a return visit.
 It is crucial that you don’t simply take what you need and leave.
 At COHDS, interviewees should receive a thank you note and a copy of their recorded interview.
 Should interviewees opt to remain anonymous to others, it is necessary that researchers deliver on the promise.
-There have been recent legal case in the United States and Canada where police and the courts have sought to access “closed” or anonymous interviews.
+There have been recent legal cases in the United States and Canada where police and the courts have sought to access “closed” or anonymous interviews.
 At COHDS, we suggest that you transcribe anonymous interviews – sending the edited transcript to interviewees who can further cut the parts that expose them before signing off on what is now a public transcript.
 The original interview recordings are then destroyed.

 A participant may choose to end the interview at any time and may ask that the recording of the interview be destroyed.
 This right to discontinue should be discussed with interviewees before the start of the interview and be included on the consent form.
 Later requests to alter the interview or the terms under which it was made available to researchers should be honoured.
 Practically speaking, however, this cannot be applied retroactively but to subsequent usage.